kennolot/CTF-pi/physical_access/ctfpi2_2/manual2_2.md

 When using Raspberry Pico, we need to download https://github.com/dbisu/pico-ducky and follow the instructions provided on this page.

+Run the following commands on Raspberry Pi when inside the directory that contains this manual `cp answers/flag.txt ~`

 ## Steps to complete